 Last but not least, is the simple ad layout.
 This design appeals to every reader, is clutter-free, and is attractive without being an eyesore.

 So to answer the question, how do you know the best strategies on ad placements that would give you more revenue?
 The answer ultimately depends on how you view your website’s functionality.
 Different strokes for different folks.
 In the end, you should always think of the best user experience — their clicks and behavior directly translate to your revenue.

 MonetizeMore is a Google Certified Publisher Partner and an industry leader in Ad Optimization.
 Want to take your ad revenue to the next level?
-Sign up to MonetizeMore today!
+Sign up for a Starter account at MonetizeMore today!